emiwuwu/deep-learning-challenge/Deep_Learning_Challenge/Analysis_Report.md

 #### Steps to Improve Model Performance:

 To improve model performance, we took the following steps:
 - Hyperparameter Tuning: I used Keras Tuner to optimize hyperparameters, including the number of neurons, layers, and activation functions, as well as the learning rate.
-We ran multiple trials to find the best combination.
+I ran multiple trials to find the best combination.
 - Early Stopping: I implemented early stopping with a patience of 3 to avoid overfitting and achieve better generalization of the model.
+- Optimizer Selection: I also explored different optimizers to improve model training.
+The choice of optimizer can significantly impact the convergence and performance of the neural network.
+- Reducing Categories: I categorized the "APPLICATION_TYPE" feature by setting a higher cutoff value to reduce the number of categories.
+By aggregating less frequent categories into a single "Other" category, we simplified the feature and reduced its dimensionality.
+This can make the model more efficient and improve its ability to capture relevant patterns.

 ### Summary: